 Emily Tynes is Communications Director of the national American Civil Liberties Union, the nation's premier defender of liberty and individual freedom.
 Tynes returned to the ACLU in 2009, resuming her role as the organization's Communications Director, which she previously held from 2002 to 2006.
-She currently supervises a three-unit department at the ACLU: media relations, publications and website development.
-She was most recently Executive Vice President of the Communications Consortium Media Center, a public interest media group that she co-founded in Washington, D.C.
+She currently supervises a 32-person department that includes media relations, digital communications, and marketing.

 Tynes has over 30 years of experience in communications regarding strategies for achieving policy and social change.
 She began her communications career as a news reporter with several Gannett Company newspapers, followed by four years as an account executive in the Washington, D.C., office of Ruder & Finn public relations.